Empower Lab

 Sara P D Chrisman, MD, MPH

-Dr. Chrisman is a pediatrician, researcher, and Associate Professor in the Division of Adolescent Medicine at Seattle Children’s Research Institute and the University of Washington.
-Her research is centered on the intersection between mental health and physical health, with a specific focus on developing interventions that scaffold adolescents coping with injury, illness, and other stressors.
-She has been a researcher for over a decade and has led multiple large research projects funded by the NICHD, NINDS, Pac-12, and the CDC.
+Dr. Chrisman is a pediatrician, researcher and professor in the Division of Adolescent Medicine at Seattle Children’s Research Institute and the University of Washington.
+Her research is centered on the intersection between mental health and physical health, with a specific focus on interventions that support recovery post-injury.
+She has been a researcher for over a decade and has led multiple large research projects funded by the NICHD, NINDS, Pac-12 and the CDC.
 She also co-leads the Seattle Concussion Research Collaborative (SCRC) with her colleague Dr. Emily Kroshus.
-In addition, she serves as the Assistant Director for Community Outreach for the Sports Institute at UW Medicine, developing a program called “Mentally Strong” to build resilience in youth athletes.
+In addition, she serves as the Assistant Director for Community Outreach for the Sports Institute at UW Medicine, developing a program called “Mental Strength Training” (MST) to build resilience in youth athletes.

 Research Scientist